 Skillful argumentative writing requires students to both give reasons and explain their reasoning as they support their claim.
 Students often conflate the meaning of "reason" and "reasoning," including one but not the other.
 Each serves an important and distinct purpose.

-The Question & Claim
+The Writing Prompt & Claim

 Argumentative writing is grounded in the concept of a claim.
 A strong claim lays the groundwork to state your reason and reasoning.
 A claim is an evidence-based statement in response to a debatable question.

-Question: Should local governments pass laws that focus on nutrition—like bans on trans fat in restaurants—to keep their residents safe?
+Writing Prompt: Should local governments pass laws that focus on nutrition—like bans on trans fat in restaurants—to keep their residents safe?

 Claim: Local governments should pass laws focused on nutrition.